RHS Garden Wisley

 RHS Garden Wisley is a garden run by the Royal Horticultural Society in Wisley, Surrey, southwest of London.
 It is one of five gardens run by the society, the others being Harlow Carr, Hyde Hall, Rosemoor, and Bridgewater (which opened on 18 May 2021).
-Wisley is the second most visited paid entry garden in the United Kingdom after the Royal Botanic Gardens, Kew, with 1,104,362 visitors in 2024.
+Wisley is the second most visited paid entry garden in the United Kingdom after the Royal Botanic Gardens, Kew, with 1,255,706 visitors in 2025.
 The gardens are Grade II* listed.

 Location

 The gardens are accessed from Wisley Lane which connects to the A3 just south of Junction 10 on the M25 motorway.
 The River Wey forms the north-western border of the site.

 History

-Wisley was founded by Victorian businessman and RHS member George Ferguson Wilson, who purchased Glebe Farm, a 60 acre site, in 1878.
+Wisley was founded by Victorian businessman and RHS member George Fergusson Wilson, who purchased Glebe Farm, a 60 acre site, in 1878.
 There, with assistance from Gertrude Jekyll, he established the "Oakwood Experimental Garden" on part of the site, where he attempted to "make difficult plants grow successfully".
 Wilson died in 1902 and Oakwood was purchased by Sir Thomas Hanbury, the creator of the celebrated garden, La Mortola, on the Italian Riviera.
 He gave the Wisley site to the RHS in 1903.
 The society sold its lease on its gardens in Chiswick in March of that year and moved to Wisley in the April.

 The storms of 1987 and 1990 reduced the original wooded area, leaving only a few mature oak trees.

 In April 2005, Alan Titchmarsh cut the turf to mark the start of construction of the Bicentenary Glasshouse.
 This major new feature covers 3/4 acre and overlooks a new lake built at the same time.
 It is divided into three main planting zones representing desert, tropical and temperate climates.
 It was budgeted at £7.7 million and opened on 26 June 2007.
 A £20 million Welcome Building including a larger restaurant, cafe and visitor facilities was opened by Alan Titchmarsh on 10 June 2019.

 In 2024, the influential gardener Piet Oudolf redeveloped the two-acre space of his Glasshouse Landscape borders, first planned by him 20 years earlier, in a style more designed to mimic the natural world.